Stretching With Yoga Blocks:

-Yoga blocks can be used by both advanced and beginner yogis, but are not a must have in many individual routines.
+Yoga blocks can be used by both advanced and beginner yogis.
+However, are not a must have in many individual routines.
 But should they be more often, may be the real question?
-This useful yoga tool helps you stretch your body further, and get into poses with more ease and comfort, but can also help with gaining additional flexibility and balance, during asanas.
+This useful yoga tool can help in several different ways.
+For example, stretching further, getting into poses with more ease and comfort, as well as helping gain additional flexibility and balance, during asanas.
 This post is all about stretching with yoga blocks.

-Yoga blocks have been around for many years and are one of those yoga props that can be highly under-utilized within daily yoga sessions.
-Oftentimes, yoga blocks are underutilized, because of a lack of knowledge on the appropriateness of using them, or from shear guilt of using them, thinking of them as a crutch, instead of tool to advance there practice or make there practice safer.
+Yoga blocks have been around for many years.
+They are one of those yoga props that can be highly under-utilized within daily yoga sessions.
+Oftentimes, yoga blocks are underutilized for a few reasons.
+Firstly, a lack of knowledge on the appropriateness of using them.
+Secondly, due to guilt of using them.
+Often, yogi’s think of blocks as a “crutch”, instead of tool to advance there practice, or make there practice safer.

 If you’re unsure of some of the basic maneuvers you can use yoga blocks for, then you’re in luck.
 Today, we’ll discuss how yoga blocks can be used specifically to stretch, with some very common yoga poses.